Alexander-Kahanek/Rubbish_Clustering/README.md

 # clean_script.R
 done by: alexander kahanek

-This is a cleaned version of the above data set:
+This is a cleaned version of the original raw data set:

 + Items were sesperated into single rows
 	- they were changed from having counts for objects to one object per row